Safer anchoring using an anchor chain length calculator! What scope is really needed?

 This App supports Dark Mode for iOS and is backwards compatible down to iOS 11.0 and Android 5.1!
 So, it should still work on this very old Android / iPhone / iPad of yours… 🙂

 Free online version available with slightly reduced functionality (e.g., no mix of rope and chain).

 Video to App.

-Below you see an example for a 12 metres monohull vessel in strong swell.
+On the right you see an example for a 12 metres monohull vessel in strong swell.
 Wind strength is 27 kn, anchor depth is 7 metres.
 We assume the maximal reverse vessel velocity at anchor to be 0.7 kn, and no snubber present at all.
 The App calculates that 72.5 metres of chain are needed for a perfect catenary – which corresponds to a scope (so the ratio of chain length to water depth) of more than 10:1!
 (Please note: The following examples are all in metric units, but if you prefer, you can switch to imperial units.)